Cigarette filter: History

 Cigarettes filters were originally made of cork and used to prevent tobacco flakes from getting on the smoker's tongue.
 Many are still patterned to look like cork.

 Manufacture

 Cigarette filters are usually made from plastic cellulose acetate fibre, but sometimes also from paper or activated charcoal (either as a cavity filter or embedded into the cellulose acetate).
+Glycerol triacetate may be used as a softener.